UVicFormulaMotorsport/EV_MCU/README.md

 # MCC-EVBrain-EVSTM
-A repository containing projects related to the stm32 controller of the EV.
+A repository containing projects related EV

 #### REQUIREMENTS:
 * Each project must have it's own README.md containing a description